 First-degree involuntary manslaughter, defined as recklessly causing a death, is punishable by up to seven years in prison.
 Voluntary manslaughter, defined as causing a death "under the influence of sudden passion arising from adequate cause," is punishable by five to 15 years in prison.
 Second-degree murder is defined as knowingly causing a death, or acting with the purpose of causing serious physical injury that ends up resulting in death.
 It is punishable by life in prison or a range of 10 to 30 years.

 The most serious charge, first-degree murder, can be used only when someone knowingly causes a death after deliberation and is punishable by either life in prison or lethal injection.

 A: No. Consent from nine jurors is enough to file a charge in Missouri.
 The jury could also choose not to file any charges.
 MCulloch

 A: No. Disclosing evidence, the name of a witness or an indictment can lead to a misdemeanor charge.

-Q: What will be publicly disclosed when grand jurors reach a decision?
+Q: What is being publicly disclosed now that grand jurors have reached a decision?

-A: If Wilson is charged, the indictment will be made public, but the evidence will be kept secret for use at a trial.
-If Wilson is not indicted, McCulloch has said he will take the unusual step of releasing transcripts and audio recordings of the grand jury investigation.
+A: If Wilson had been charged, the indictment would have been made public, but the evidence will be kept secret for use at a trial.
+If Wilson is not indicted, St. Louis County prosecutor Bob McCulloch has said he was taking the unusual step of releasing transcripts and audio recordings of the grand jury investigation.